Antisense Oligo to Enhance Neuronal Survival in Huntington’s Disease

 Stage of Research

-Researchers have validated this invention using multiple MSNs reprogrammed from multiple patient samples, showing that miR-29b-3p promotes HD-MSN degeneration by specifically downregulating STAT3, a key regulator of autophagy and cell death.
-Promisingly, the miR-29b-3p inhibitor is able to increase/restore STAT3 in several HD-MSNs through its inhibition of miR-29b-3p.
+Researchers have validated this invention using multiple MSNs reprogrammed from patient fibroblasts, showing that miR-29b-3p promotes HD-MSN degeneration by downregulating STAT3, a key regulator of autophagy and cell death.
+Promisingly, the miR-29b-3p ASO increases/restores STAT3 in HD-MSNs.

 Publications